CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

 ### 1.1.8 Procedures as Black-Box Abstractions

-Procedure Abstraction should allow for encapsulation of lower level procedure and joining them together in order to make larger procedures.
+Procedure Abstraction should allow for encapsulation of lower level procedure and joining them together to make larger procedures.
 Naming arguments generally does not matter to user of a procedure.
 All that matters is that the function is correct and returns needed value.